kitty-sin/Appsheet-AI-Prompts/README.md

 # Appsheet-AI-Prompts
 This is a AI Prompt Database designed for AI image generation.
 Using a multi-level AppSheet classification system, users can quickly select and combine terms across categories like aspect ratio, lighting, and art styles to streamline their creative workflow.

+😎 "Hi, I'm new here.
+Nice to meet you all!" 我是新手,請多多指教! 👍